Normal veins vs varicocoele veins

 Varicocoeles are abnormally dilated veins found in the scrotum.
+They tend to occur more frequently on the left side because the left spermatic vein drains via the kidney veins instead of direct into the major vena cava vein.
 Varicocoele surgery is normally performed to improve fertility, but is also indicated in varicocoele-related discomfort in the scrotum.

+The surgery is done under general anaesthesia as a day case and takes about 45 mins for each side.
 A small incision 2 cm long is made over the groin and the big veins within the spermatic cord identified.
-With the help of an operating microscope, these abnormal veins are dissected out and tied / clipped to interrupt the excess blood flow into the scrotum.
-Using the microscope allows the surgeon to easily identify all the blood vessels to avoid injury to the testicular arteries and lymphatic channels.
-The surgery takes up to 45 mins for each side.
+With the help of an operating microscope, these abnormal veins are individually dissected out and tied / clipped to interrupt their blood flow into the scrotum.
+The microscope allows the surgeon to identify and avoid injuring the testicular arteries and lymphatic vessels.

 - testicular artery injury.
-This occurrence should be <1% and due to inadvertent injury or tie of the testicular artery.
+This occurrence should be <1% and due to inadvertent damage or accidentally tied

 - hydrocoele.
 This is excess fluid collection within the scrotum due to blockage of the lymphatic drainage